world leaders urged to “save mankind”

 – “To survive” –

+As for French President Emmanuel Macron, he called on the “biggest emitters” of greenhouse gases to “increase their ambition within 15 days” of COP26, referring to Russia, China, India and the States -United.

+In a video message broadcast to leaders, Queen Elizabeth II, who was unable to make the trip, urged them to make “common cause” to “respond to the call of future generations”.

-Another hot topic is the still unfulfilled promise of rich countries to increase their climate aid to developing countries to $ 100 billion per year from 2020.
+Another hot topic is the still unfulfilled promise of rich countries to increase their climate aid to developing countries to one hundred billion dollars per year from 2020.

 The objective has de facto been postponed three years to 2023, reinforcing the crisis of confidence between the North, responsible for global warming, and the South, victim of its effects.